Click Here

 Rand to leave legislature for parole commission

-Senate Majority Leader Tony Rand, one of the most powerful politicians in North Carolina, said Wednesday that he is stepping down from his legislative seat to accept an appointment to the state parole commission.
+Senate Majority Leader Tony Rand, one of the most powerful politicians in North Carolina, said he is stepping down from his legislative seat to accept an appointment to the state parole commission.

 Gov. Beverly Perdue has named Rand chairman of the three-member Post-Release Supervision and Parole Commission, which decides whether to release prison inmates who meet certain requirements and sets supervision conditions for them.
 He will assume the post early next year, replacing Charles Mann of Sanford.